KiboSoftware/nextjs-storefront/docs/hooks/modules/query_useWishlist.md

 <b>wishlists(startIndex: Int, pageSize: Int, sortBy: String, filter: String): WishlistCollection</b>

-Description : Fetches the all wishlists
+Description : Fetches the all wishlists for logged in user.
+To authenticate the user, request header taking token from the cookie.

 Parameters passed to function getWishlists()

-On success, returns the first item of wishlists
+On success, returns the first item of wishlists as it will always have single item with respect to customer account id.

 #### Returns